deodandem/1134/content/docs/Schedule/_index.md

 </p>

 {{< hint db >}}
 **Discussion Board** — Draft a poem or a stanza from a poem.
 It could be an extension or revision of last week's post, or something new.
-Show four different ways of writing it on the page (using line breaks, stanza divisions, or virgules) and see if you can determine which one you prefer.
-Write a paragraph describing how you came up with the four arrangements and why you prefer the chosen one over the others.
+Show three different ways of writing it on the page (using line breaks, stanza divisions, or virgules) and see if you can determine which one you prefer.
+Write a paragraph describing how you came up with the three arrangements and why you prefer the chosen one over the others.
 Cite Hass or another poem where necessary. <u>Post by 2/27 at 22:00. <b>Upload your work as a PDF attachment to the DB post; follow MLA formatting and citation rules.</b></u>
 {{< /hint >}}